Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-03-07-Booting_Of_Linux.md

 ---
 layout: post
-title: 1.
-Two Sum
+title: Booting_Of_Linux
-subtitle:
+subtitle: How to boot linux - You need to upload the image.
 css:
 tags:
 date: